 |S. B. Cohen, K. Gimpel and N. A. Smith.
 Logistic Normal Priors for Unsupervised Probabilistic Grammar Induction.
 In Advances in Neural Information Processing Systems 22 (NIPS 2008).|

-The latest version of Dageem can be downloaded here.
-The package has been rewritten in Java, and the old C++ code is no longer available.
+The latest version of Dageem can be downloaded here from github.com.
+A zip file can be downloaded here.
+The older version (1.0) can be downloaded from Google code here.
+In 2011, the package was rewritten in Java, and the old C++ code is no longer available.
 Contact me if you are interested in the old C++ code for some reason.
 The package does not include the data sets used in the paper.
 The data sets are based on the Penn Treebank, and therefore must be separately licensed through the LDC.

 For questions, bug fixes and comments, please e-mail scohen [strudel] cs.cmu.edu.